MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-plan-put-aways-in-worksheets.md

 ---
-title: How to Plan Put-aways in Worksheets
+title: How to Plan Put-aways in Worksheets | Microsoft Docs
-description: Set up your warehouse so that receipt lines are available to you in the put-away worksheet when you want to plan put-away instructions for receipts.
+description: If your location requires both put-away and receive processing, and you want to plan put-away instructions for a number of receipts, rather than have employees follow the instructions that application creates for separate posted receipts, you can use the put-away worksheet.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/25/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: cfe8f04e84c2bb5cddcbad71fd71b1253043b60f
+ms.openlocfilehash: d7cea5a62f432b569967c088211ad7c41c5f4a64
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6438198"
+ms.locfileid: "3192931"
 ---
 # <a name="plan-put-aways-in-worksheets"></a>Plan Put-aways in Worksheets
 If your location requires both put-away and receive processing, and you want to plan put-away instructions for a number of receipts, rather than have employees follow the instructions that application creates for separate posted receipts, you can use the put-away worksheet.